JohnSnowLabs/spark-nlp/docs/_posts/ahmedlone127/2023-11-16-bert_qa_uncased_l_6_h_128_a_2_cord19_200616_squad2_covid_qna_en.md

 ## Description

-Pretrained Question Answering model, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP. `spanbert-base-cased-few-shot-k-512-finetuned-squad-seed-4` is a English model originally trained by `anas-awadalla`.
+Pretrained Question Answering model, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP. `bert_uncased_L-6_H-128_A-2_cord19-200616_squad2_covid-qna` is a English model originally trained by `aodiniz`.

 ## Predicted Entities